-Like San Niccolò, you won’t be missing out on a ton if you don’t pass through San Frediano on your trip.
+Like San Niccolò, you won’t miss out on a ton if you don’t pass through San Frediano on your trip.
 But if you like the idea of staying in this well-placed area, here are a few ideas:

 What are the best areas to stay in Florence, Italy?

-Anywhere in or around central Florence is bound to please most types of travelers.
+Anywhere in or around central Florence is bound to please most travelers.
 The Duomo area is a great location, as is the part of the city center along the Arno River.
-The south bank of the river is packed with great restaurants and bars while venturing a bit out of the center can yield lower nightly rates.
-If you’re wondering where to stay in Florence, Italy, with kids, you might appreciate San Lorenzo for its central location that minimizes walking and its plenty of dining options.
+The river’s south bank is packed with great restaurants and bars, and venturing out of the center can yield lower nightly rates.
+If you’re wondering where to stay in Florence, Italy, with kids, you might appreciate San Lorenzo for its central location that minimizes walking and plenty of dining options.